MotoStatz

 Yamaha MT-03 0-60 mph in 5.11 seconds

-The MT-03 is easy to launch with the best results coming from a firm but progressive clutch dump between 8000-9000 rpm.
+The MT-03 is easy to launch.
+The best results come from a firm but progressive clutch dump with the revs between 8,000 and 9,000 rpm.

 Yamaha MT-03 Acceleration